francescorivola/client-rate-limiter/README.md

 ## The Problem

 Most http apis implement rate limit mechanisms to protect them against DoS attacks.
-Client applications that interact with such http apis must take into account these limits to ensure http requests does not get lost.
+Client applications that interact with such http apis must take into account these limits to ensure http requests do not get lost.

 i.e.: a cron application that every day must syncronize purchase orders to one system to another.